skillrepos/copilot-hands-on/labs.md

 ![Updated random number gen code after including updated usage](./images/cdd119.png?raw=true "Updated random number gen code after including updated usage")

 9. In preparation for the next lab, open a new chat by clicking on the "+" sign in the upper right part of the chat pane.
+(Make sure you have clicked in the chat panel first.)

 ![New chat](./images/cdd187.png?raw=true "New chat")